garrett16r/Yuuki-Bot/README.md

 A discord.js-based Discord bot for personal use.
 Yes these commit messages are extremely dumb.

 ## Todo
-- Give Noah a therapy bot because this is the age we live in (make him code it if he wants it)
+- Give Nat a therapy bot because this is the age we live in (make her code it if she wants it)

 ## Requirements
 - NodeJS >= 12.0